wgledbetter/stonx/README.md

 # stonx
-Do some probability analysis on option strategies
+Do some probability analysis on option strategies.

 Uses the TD Ameritrade API.
 Your tokens should live in `src/config.py`